-Ineffective communication is critical for successful pandemic management.
-Ineffective messaging may result in failure of the public to comply with precautionary measures, propagation of fears and misconceptions, preventable overuse of health services, and inappropriate or inadequate policy decisions.
-Ineffective communication in the early stages of the current coronavirus disease 2019 (COVID-19) pandemic likely contributed to its rapid spread and high mortality, particularly in racial and ethnic minority groups.
-As patients turn to their primary care physicians for guidance and information about the pandemic, it is imperative that clinicians understand the perceptions, understanding, and health beliefs that play a key role in patients' behavior; and the information sources used, so clinicians may better bridge key knowledge gaps.
+Effective communication is critical for successful pandemic management.1-6 Ineffective messaging may result in failure of the public to comply with precautionary measures, propagation of fears and misconceptions, preventable overuse of health services,^{7,8} and inappropriate or inadequate policy decisions.9 Ineffective communication in the early stages of the current coronavirus disease 2019 (COVID-19) pandemic likely contributed to its rapid spread and high mortality,10 particularly in racial and ethnic minority groups.11 As patients turn to their primary care physicians for guidance and information about the pandemic, it is imperative that clinicians understand the perceptions, understanding, and health beliefs that play a key role in patients' behavior; and the information sources used, so clinicians may better bridge key knowledge gaps.

-A national telephone survey (n = 1,216) found a mixed understanding of COVID-19 recommendations.
-12 A telephone survey conducted in Chicago (n = 630) found lower COVID-19 knowledge among participants who were older, Black, unmarried, unemployed, retired, had poorer health, or had lower health literacy.
-12 This paucity of data identifies a critical gap in knowledge.
+Downloaded from the Annals of Family Medicine Web site at www.annfammed.org.
+Copyright © 2021 Annals of Family Medicine, Inc. For the private, noncommercial use of one individual user of the Web site.
+All other rights reserved.
+Contact copyrights@aafp.org for copyright questions and/or permission requests.
+A national telephone survey (n = 1,216) found a mixed understanding of COVID-19 recommendations.12 A telephone survey conducted in Chicago (n = 630) found lower COVID-19 knowledge among participants who were older, Black, unmarried, unemployed, retired, had poorer health, or had lower health literacy.12 This paucity of data identifies a critical gap in knowledge.
 The objective of this study is to address this gap to help clinicians provide better messaging to their patients, and leaders better disseminate evolving mitigation strategies.